AzraelSomniorum/IntroAI/README.md

 ---

 ### **2. Counting Surrounding Organisms**
-This step counts the number of organisms around a target organism, placed at the center (e.g., at `(0, 0)`).
+This step counts the number of neighboring organisms around a target organism, placed at the center (e.g., at `(0, 0)`).
 Using a **`for` loop**, the algorithm calculates the total number of organisms within the range `(x-1, x, x+1)` and `(y-1, y, y+1)` (a 3x3 grid).

 The center organism `(0, 0)` and positions outside the grid boundaries are excluded from the count: